cnsoft/cocos2d-kamcord-ios/README.md

 ## Introduction

 Kamcord is a built-in gameplay recording technology for iOS.
 This repository contains a custom build of <b>Cocos2d-1.0.1</b> modified to include Kamcord technology.
 It allows you, the game developer, to capture gameplay videos with a very simple API.
-Your users can then replay, save, and share these gameplay videos via YouTube, Facebook, Twitter, and email.
+Your users can then replay and share these gameplay videos via YouTube, Facebook, Twitter, and email.

-In order to use Kamcord, you need an API key.
-To get one, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.
+In order to use Kamcord, you need a developer key and developer secret.
+To get a pair, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.

 This is currently an alpha V0.1 build.
 We will be making lots of improvements over the next few months.
 We'd love to hear your feedback and thoughts.
 If you have any questions or comments, please don't hesitate to email Kevin.